17 April 2020

 5G is the fifth-generation wireless technology for digital cellular networks, boasting faster speeds, better traffic handling and less congestion.
 To accompany this, Wi-Fi 6, the newest standard of Wi-Fi technology is also improving on its predecessors.

-With the huge improvements of cellular solutions, mobile broadband is proving a competitive alternative to the traditional fixed lines and we are seeing more construction sites and developments moving towards this and reaping the benefits of quicker installation times and greater flexibility, whilst still receiving the required level of service.
+With the huge improvements of cellular solutions, mobile construction site broadband is proving a competitive alternative to the traditional fixed lines and we are seeing more construction sites and developments moving towards this and reaping the benefits of quicker installation times and greater flexibility, whilst still receiving the required level of service.

 5G and Wi-Fi 6 will enable users to communicate effectively, share large scale drawings, run resource-heavy applications without compromising speed/performance.
 Not to mention will provide a reliable and secure communication network on which new and advanced technologies will utilise.